RationAI/xopat/modules/annotations/convert/README.md

 ##### Preset variables
-    color       the annotation color, a group update on annotations will be overriden by this value factoryID   the associated factory #todo provide general fallback implementation presetID    the id of this object to be paired with annotations meta        a map: {<id>: {name: string, value: any}} that adds custom meta to the group: name is a human-readable label, the value can be any JSON-friendly value
+    color       the annotation color, a group update on annotations will be overriden by this value factoryID   the associated factory the preset uses to create annotations, #todo provide general fallback implementation presetID    the id of this object to be paired with annotations meta        a map: {<id>: {name: string, value: any}} that adds custom meta to the group: name is a human-readable label, the value can be any JSON-friendly value

 ##### Preset variables: a live object
 The live object properties differ from those described above, for example factoryID is paired with an appropriate